isimpforobama/Python-Assembly/README.md

 For these examples we will Assign no inital values
 # Assigning a Pointer
 - POINTER (0 = X)
-# Output:
+Output:

 # Assigning a Pointer and printing it out
 - POINTER (0 = X)
 - PRINT +{X}
-# Output: 0
+Output: 0

 # Assigning multiple Pointers
 - POINTER (0 = X)
 - POINTER (1 = Y)
 - POINTER (2 = SUM)
 # Output: 0
-# These above Pointers Reference Memory address's
-# Whenever you call upon a memory Address in Python Assembly,
-# you can call a Pointer if it's assigned to that memory address
+These above Pointers Reference Memory address's Whenever you call upon a memory Address in Python Assembly, you can call a Pointer if it's assigned to that memory address

 # LOAD Syntax And Printing
-#
-# Loading a Value into a Address
+Loading a Value into a Address
 - LOAD 0 10
-# Output:
+Output:
-# Whenever you Load a value into something in Python Assembly make sure you call the address first
+#henever you Load a value into something in Python Assembly make sure you call the address first
-# then give it the value you want
+then give it the value you want
-#
 # Printing a Loaded Value
 - LOAD 0 100
 - PRINT +{0}